Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Day Seven: Free Day

 Today we can enjoy a free day to relax at the hotel or take the opportunity to explore this region further.
-The centre of Poreč is around a 40 minute walk away, a picturesque stroll along the coast, or a short taxi ride.
-Tonight, we will gather one final time for a farewell dinner.
+The center of Poreč is around a 40 minute walk away, a picturesque stroll along the coast, or a short taxi ride.
+Tonight, we gather one final time for a farewell dinner.

-• Breakfast & Dinner Included
+• Breakfast & dinner included

 Day Eight: Departure day